andrewquach-dev/kpop-idols-api-client/README.md

 #### Some Notes:

-- List of idols are quite small.
+- Currently the list of idols are quite small.
 Feel free to contribute!

 #### Tech Stuff: